 Study 3: The Consequences of Context-Based Uninformed Voting

 Analysis in previous sections show that uninformed voting is explained by partisan environments but not individual preferences.
 Also, uninformed voters respond differently to local and national partisan contexts.
-How those patterns of uninformed voting behavior translate into the electoral utility of voters?
-Since context-based uninformed voting is a highly complex process of dynamic and interdependent nature, it is difficult to construct a theoretical model with an analytical solution.
-Therefore, this section designs agent-based simulation model to explore the electoral consequences of context-based uninformed voting patterns.
+How do those patterns of uninformed voting behavior translate into the electoral utility of voters?
+Since context-based uninformed voting is a highly complex process of dynamic and interdependent nature, construction of a theoretical model with an analytical solution is difficult.
+Therefore, this section describes design of an agent-based simulation model to explore the electoral consequences of context-based uninformed voting patterns.

 Model